-If your child misses a dose, it should be taken as soon as you or your child remembers.
+If your child misses a dose of sodium bicarbonate, it should be taken as soon as you or your child remembers.
 If you remember within two hours of the next scheduled dose, skip the missed dose and resume your child’s usual dosing schedule.
 Do not double the dose to catch up.

-Gas, bloating, and stomach cramps sometimes occur with sodium bicarbonate.
+Sodium bicarbonate side effects include: gas, bloating, and stomach cramps.
 Some people report headaches or nausea, and may feel irritable.